 The university is offering a full range of support options and links to wellbeing services to assist you over the campus closures.
-Learning has gone online and will be delivered through a range of different materials - consult your BlackBoard or module leaders for information on how this will be delivered.
+Learning is a mixture of both online and in person lectures and will be delivered through a range of different materials - consult your BlackBoard or module leaders for information on how this will be delivered.

 Click here to access the University FAQ on COVID-19.